-Before coming to ICFJ, Moshavi worked as communications manager at the John S. and James L. Knight Foundation, helping to promote and launch the first News Challenge.
-That was when she realized that this thing called digital technology was transforming journalism and the world.
+Before joining ICFJ, I worked at the John S. and James L. Knight Foundation, helping to promote and launch the first News Challenge.
+That was when I first became fascinated by how digital technology was transforming journalism and the world.

-She covered stories ranging from North Korea’s nuclear ambitions to Hamas’ rise in Gaza to India’s economic reforms.
-She has written for The Boston Globe, Newsday, BusinessWeek, Forbes, The New Republic and U.S. News & World Report, among others.
-She also produced radio documentaries and essays for NPR, KQED, BBC and CBC.
+As a journalist, I’ve reported every kind of story imaginable.
+I covered North Korea’s nuclear ambitions, Hamas’ rise in Gaza, India’s economic reforms and Japanese pop culture.
+As a media reporter, I covered the rise of Fox News and CNN.
+I’ve written for The Boston Globe, Newsday, BusinessWeek, Bloomberg, Forbes, The New Republic and U.S. News & World Report, among others.
+I also produced radio documentaries and essays for NPR, KQED, BBC and CBC.

 I’m a proud member of the board of directors of the News Product Alliance, and the board of advisors for the Howard Center for Investigative Reporting at the University of Maryland.

 Ask me about: Citizen journalism and audience engagement, all things India, raising a Gen Z’er, the joys of living with cats and dogs, and my sunflower seed addiction

 Contact me: Find me on Twitter @smoshavi and on LinkedIn